-- i.
-Gaskets.
+- A. Gaskets.

-- ii.
-Caulking.
+- B. Caulking.

-- iii.
-Sealants.
+- C. Sealants.

-- iv.
-Termite management systems.
+- D. Termite management systems.

-- v.
-Glass, including laminated glass.
+- E. Glass, including laminated glass.

-- vi.
-Thermal breaks associated with glazing systems.
+- F. Thermal breaks associated with glazing systems.

-- vii.
-Damp-proof courses.
+- G. Damp-proof courses.

 It is anticipated that this list will be augmented in future editions of the NCC.